Charlotte Rae: Acting

 In 1954, Rae made her TV debut on episodes of Look Up and Live and The United States Steel Hour.
 This led to roles on other similar variety shows such as Armstrong Circle Theatre, Kraft Television Theatre, NBC Television Opera Theatre, The Philco Television Playhouse, The Colgate Comedy Hour, The DuPont Show of the Week, and The Phil Silvers Show.

 Her first significant success was on the sitcom Car 54, Where Are You?
 (1961–1963), in which she played Sylvia Schnauzer, the wife of Officer Leo Schnauzer (played by Al Lewis).
 This was followed by roles in 'Way Out; The Defenders; Temperatures Rising; The Love Boat; The Partridge Family; Love, American Style; McMillan & Wife; Barney Miller; Phyllis; 227; Murder, She Wrote; St. Elsewhere; Diagnosis: Murder; All in the Family; and Good Times.
 She was nominated for an Emmy Award for her supporting role in the 1975 drama Queen of the Stardust Ballroom.
 In January 1975, Rae became a cast member on Norman Lear's ABC television comedy Hot l Baltimore, wherein she played Mrs. Bellotti, whose dysfunctional adult son Moose, who was never actually seen, lived at the "hot l" (the "E" on the hotel's neon sign was burnt out).
 Mrs. Bellotti, who was a bit odd herself, would visit Moose and then laugh about all the odd situations that Moose would get into with the others living at the hotel.
-Rae also appeared in an early season of Sesame Street as Molly the Mail Lady.
+Rae also appeared in season 3 of Sesame Street as Molly, the Mail Lady.

-Rae was a regular on the Rich Little Show, a variety show that ran for 11 episodes in 1976.
+Rae was a regular on The Rich Little Show, a variety show that ran for 11 episodes in 1976.

-Different Strokes
+Diff'rent Strokes

 In 1978, NBC was losing to both CBS and ABC in sitcom ratings, and Fred Silverman, future producer and former head of CBS, ABC, and NBC, insisted that Norman Lear produce Diff'rent Strokes.
 Knowing that Rae was one of Lear's favorite actresses (in addition to Hot l Baltimore, she also appeared in a 1974 episode of All in the Family) he hired her immediately for the role of housekeeper Edna Garrett, and she co-starred with Conrad Bain in all 24 episodes of the first season.
 In "The Girls' School" episode, Mrs. Garrett is asked to help out at Kimberly Drummond's (actress Dana Plato) private school for girls called East Lake (later changed to Eastland).
 At the end of the episode, Mrs. Garrett decides to return to her housekeeping job at the Drummond residence.